Gary Gabelich: Racing career

+Gabelich's racing career began early in the Southern California drag scene.
+In the early 1960s, he drove Bill Fredericks' jet car Valkyrie.

-In 1969 Gabelich established a quarter mile Drag boat record of 200.44 mi/h This is not the same as the Union Internationale Motonautique (UIM) Water Speed Record (WSR) in which Donald Campbell broke 200 mi/h on 23 July 1955 in the Bluebird K7.
+On September 14, 1969, Gabelich established a quarter-mile Drag boat record of 200.44 mi/h, driving a boat named Crisis at Perris, California.
+This is not the same as the Union Internationale Motonautique (UIM) Water Speed Record (WSR) in which Donald Campbell broke 200 mi/h on July 23, 1955 in the Bluebird K7.

+After setting the LSR, Gabelich was slated to drive Courage of Australia, a compact rocket dragster built by Fredericks in Chatsworth, California, intended as a stepping stone to a full-sized LSR car.
+His manager, Bob Kachler, organized a proposed "Race of the Century" at Bonneville Salt Flats between Courage of Australia and Craig Breedlove's Sonic II, with a half-million-dollar prize to be funded by television rights.
+Neither car had been built yet.
+Nothing came of the plan.

 Gabelich was seriously injured in the crash of an experimental 4 wheel drive Funny Car in 1972 that careened out of control at 180 mi/h during a quarter mile run almost severing his left forearm and broke his left leg so severely that more than a year later he still wore a cast.
-This incident ended his racing career and he never raced again, concentrating instead on a new supersonic vehicle.
+This incident ended his racing career, and he never raced again, concentrating instead on a new supersonic vehicle.

 After racing

-In the early 1980s he established the "Rocketman Corporation" with Tom Daniel.
+In the early 1980s, he established the "Rocketman Corporation" with Tom Daniel.
 The objective was to design and build a vehicle capable of reaching speeds in the 800 mi/h range.
-This conceptual vehicle was named "American Way" but the project was cut short by his untimely death in January 1984 in a motorcycle crash.
+This conceptual vehicle was named "American Way", but the project was cut short by his death in January 1984 in a motorcycle crash.

-Gabelich was part of the cast in the 1977 movie Joyride to Nowhere and he made a documentary, One Second from Eternity: The History of the Land Speed Record in 1971.
+Gabelich appeared in the 1977 movie Joyride to Nowhere and made the 1971 documentary One Second from Eternity: The History of the Land Speed Record.
 Gabelich and his family appeared on Family Feud with Richard Dawson, where he presented the key to the city of Long Beach, California to Dawson.

+Recognition

-In 2008 Gabelich was inducted into the Long Beach Motorsports Walk of Fame in front of the Convention Center on Pine Avenue.
+In 2008, Gabelich was inducted into the Long Beach Motorsports Walk of Fame in front of the Convention Center on Pine Avenue.
 He was represented at the ceremony by his wife Rae, a Long Beach City Councilwoman who retired in 2012 after eight years of service.

-He was inducted into the Motorsports Hall of Fame of America in 2016.
+Gabelich was inducted into the Motorsports Hall of Fame of America in 2016.